pallets/click/docs/python3.rst

         out_stream = io.BytesIO()
         sys.stdout = io.TextIOWrapper(out_stream, encoding='utf-8')

-    Remember that in that case you need to use ``out_stream.getvalue()`` and not ``sys.stdout.getvalue()`` if you want to access the buffer contents as the wrapper will not forward that method.
+    Remember that in that case, you need to use ``out_stream.getvalue()`` and not ``sys.stdout.getvalue()`` if you want to access the buffer contents as the wrapper will not forward that method.

-Python 2 / 3 Differences
+Python 2 and 3 Differences
 ------------------------

 Click attempts to minimize the differences between Python 2 and Python 3 by following the best practices for both languages.

-On Python 2 the following is true:
+On Python 2, the following is true:

 *   ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` are opened in binary
-    mode but under some circumstances they support unicode output.
-Click attempts to not subvert this but provides support for forcing streams to be unicode-based.
+    mode, but under some circumstances they support Unicode output.
+Click attempts to not subvert this but provides support for forcing streams to be Unicode-based.
 *   ``sys.argv`` is always bytes-based.
 Click will pass bytes to all input types and convert as necessary.
 The :class:`STRING` type automatically will decode properly the input value into a string by trying the most appropriate encodings.
-*   When dealing with files, click will never go through the unicode APIs and will instead use the operating system's byte APIs to open the files.
+*   When dealing with files, click will never go through the Unicode APIs and will instead use the operating system's byte APIs to open the files.

-On Python 3 the following is true:
+On Python 3, the following is true:

 *   ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are by default
     text-based.
 When click needs a binary stream, it attempts to discover the underlying binary stream.
 See :ref:`python3-limitations` for how this works.
-*   ``sys.argv`` is always unicode-based.
-This also means that the native type for input values to the types in click is unicode and not bytes.
+*   ``sys.argv`` is always Unicode-based.
+This also means that the native type for input values to the types in click is Unicode and not bytes.

     This causes problems when the terminal is incorrectly set and Python does not figure out the encoding.
-In that case the unicode string will contain error bytes encoded as surrogate escapes.
+In that case, the Unicode string will contain error bytes encoded as surrogate escapes.
-*   When dealing with files, click will always use the unicode file system API calls by using the operating system's reported or guessed filesystem encoding.
+*   When dealing with files, click will always use the Unicode file system API calls by using the operating system's reported or guessed filesystem encoding.
 Surrogates are supported for filenames, so it should be possible to open files through the :class:`File` type even